 —

 Getting on radio stations, broadcasting your songs on FM and getting people to listen and download music remains an indispensable lever to propel your music career.
-But how can you get your song on the radio to begin with?
+But how do you get there?
 Below, we explain in detail how to get on the radio.

 Traditional media such as press and music blogs have lost their allure over the years, and their role in making one’s music heard as dwindled.
-On the other hand, in the face of competition from free music streaming platforms, radio remains a primary source of musical discovery in popular music.
-Not only is radio a great promotional tool, it’s also a great music discovery tool for an audience to hear your new music.
+On the other hand, in the face of competition from free music streaming platforms, radio remains a primary source of music discovery in popular music as well as an excellent promotional tool.
 Over 95% of music played on commercial radio now comes from digital distribution, and the decision-making process for selecting songs for airplay is crucial for getting your music played.

 Here are 8 tips for how to get your music on the radio and share it with a whole new audience.